Broughton High School has a strong community ethos and we encourage our students to respect this by following our school dress code.

 - White shirt/black shirt or blouse

-- Red tie
+- Red school tie

 - Black trousers/skirt

-- Black cardigan or V-neck sweater
+- Black cardigan or jumper

 - Black shoes

 We have found that the shirt and tie is the most affordable and flexible option for parents.
+All our S1 students are provided with a tie by our Parent Council, free of charge.

 The reasons for asking students to wear school dress are as follows:-